liu-hz18/ThreadPool/README.md

 # ThreadPool
-Simple Implementation of Thread Pool using 'pthread'
+Simple Implementation of Thread Pool using 'pthread' and 'C++11 STL'